flamapy/flamapy.github.io/try-it/wasm_uvl_analisis.md

 The textarea below is intented to write a UVL file than can be later analyzed:

 {: .important }
-> Currenlty this website does not support linter in the text area.
-Take a look con dev console if there is any parsing error of your text (tabs are difficult to be writen in a browser)
+> Currently, this website does not support linter in the text area.
+Take a look at the dev console to see if there is any parsing error in your text (tabs are difficult to write in a browser)

 <div>